AlexJBustillos/plantparenthood/README.md

     * `GET /auth/logout` - logs out user
   * Plants
     * `GET /plants` - loads full plant database
     * `GET /plants/:id` - loads individual plant
     * `POST /plants` - associates plant with user in the database (adds to their list of plants)
     * `DELETE /plants/:id` - removes association of user and plant in the database (removes from list of plants)
+    * `GET /plants/search` - runs a query for the plant based on the user's search input
   * Comments
     * `POST /comments` - adds comment to individual plant
     * `DELETE /comments/:id` - removes comment from individual plant